The BEST soft and chewy vegan snickerdoodles. A tangy cinnamon sugar cookie that’s so easy to make with just 9 ingredients and ready in 20 minutes!

 - Sugar Cookie Bars

-Finally, if you make these vegan snickerdoodles don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave a comment down below to let me know how you liked them!
-It absolutely makes my day to see you recreating my recipes 🙂 Happy baking!
+I hope I’ve inspired you to make these vegan snickerdoodles!
+Don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave a comment/rating down below to let me know how you liked them!
+I love seeing all of your tasty recreations 🙂 Happy baking♡

 Cinnamon Sugar Coating